 The consolidated station will be located approximately 160 metres east of the existing Surrey Hills station.
 Car parking at Surrey Hills will be retained and a new space is also proposed on VicTrack land interfacing with Union Road.
 Given Council does not own this land, we will continue to advocate to the Level Crossing Removal Project (LXRP) for a public space that enhances the environment, neighbourhood character and meets community needs.

-The LXRP has released a set of updated precinct design drawings of the new station and surrounding areas, including Lorne Parade Reserve and Union Road, Surrey Hills.
+- 14 June to 6 August 2021: Consultation on the updated precinct design drawings of the new station and surrounding areas, including Lorne Parade Reserve and Union Road in Surrey Hills.

 |2 December 2020||